synfinatic/helium-analysis/README.md

  * `--challenges X` - Set the number of challenges to process (default 500)
  * `--hotspots` - Refresh hotspots cache
  * `--no-cache` - Disable caching of challenges
- * `--expires 1` - Refresh challenges if more than X hours old
+ * `--expires X` - Refresh challenges if more than X hours old

 ## Donate